Online Smoothed Demand Management: Problem Formulation

 \subsection{Modeling Smoothness Penalty}

 In \OSDM, the smoothness penalty $\mathcal{S}(\cdot)$ in \autoref{eq:osdm-objective} captures an objective to make ``smooth'' purchasing decisions over time.
 This is often an important goal (see, e.g., the applications in \autoref{sec:examples}); for instance, industrial consumers like data centers can have electricity consumption patterns with large fluctuations that destabilize the grid and reduce power quality~\cite{Bloomberg:24}.
 Motivated by these considerations, we consider two natural models for the smoothness penalty $\mathcal{S}(\cdot)$.
-First, we consider a \textit{switching cost} model (with corresponding problem referred to as \OSDMS, hereinafter), where the penalty charges the operator proportionally to the \textit{change} in purchasing decisions: \begin{definition}[Switching cost for purchasing decisions] {\it In \eqref{eq:osdm-objective}, let $\mathcal{S}(x_t, x_{t-1}) \coloneqq \gamma |x_t - x_{t-1}|$, where $\gamma \geq 0$ is a known coefficient. } \end{definition}

-Second, we consider a \textit{tracking cost} model (\OSDMT, hereinafter), where the goal is not just to smooth the purchasing rate, but to follow an externally-provided target signal $\{ a_t \}_{t \in [T]}$.
+First, we consider a \textit{switching cost} model (with corresponding problem referred to as \OSDMS, hereinafter), where the penalty charges the operator proportionally to the \textit{change} in purchasing decisions: \begin{definition}[Switching cost for purchasing decisions] {\it In \eqref{eq:osdm-objective}, let $\mathcal{S}(x_t, x_{t-1}) \coloneqq \gamma |x_t - x_{t-1}|$, where $\gamma \geq 0$ is a known coefficient. } \end{definition} Second, we consider a \textit{tracking cost} model (\OSDMT, hereinafter), where the goal is not just to smooth the purchasing rate, but to follow an externally-provided target signal $\{ a_t \}_{t \in [T]}$.
 This is motivated by recent interest in programs where grid operators provide \textit{load shaping} signals to large electricity consumers to encourage consumption patterns that aid grid stability~\cite{Jiang:14:LoadShaping,Aryandoust:17:LoadShaping}.
-This target signal may be known in advance (e.g., day-ahead) or revealed online (e.g., real-time), and the tracking cost penalizes the operator based on the deviation from this target signal. \begin{definition}[Tracking cost for purchasing decisions] {\it In \eqref{eq:osdm-objective}, let $\mathcal{S}(x_t, x_{t-1}) \coloneqq \eta |x_t - a_t|$, where $\eta \geq 0$ is a tracking cost coefficient known a priori, and $a_t \geq 0$ is a target signal revealed at time $t$.} \end{definition}
+This target signal may be known in advance (e.g., day-ahead) or revealed online (e.g., real-time), and the tracking cost penalizes the operator based on the deviation from this target signal. \begin{definition}[Tracking cost for purchasing decisions] {\it In \eqref{eq:osdm-objective}, let $\mathcal{S}(x_t, x_{t-1}) \coloneqq \eta |x_t - a_t|$, where $\eta \geq 0$ is a tracking cost coefficient known a priori, and $a_t \geq 0$ is a target signal revealed at time $t$.} \end{definition} { We remark that the \OSDM objective in \autoref{eq:osdm-objective} models the smoothness penalty for the delivery cost (i.e., decisions $\{z_t\}_{t \in [T]}$) as a fixed switching cost (with coefficient $\delta$).
+In principle, this penalty could also be modeled as a tracking cost, and we believe that analogous results are attainable in such a model.
+We focus on the case where specifically the purchasing decisions are subject to a tracking cost for brevity---in a motivating application such as electricity purchasing, the grid operator provides suitable signals (e.g., reserve capacity signals~\cite{Emerald:25}) to realize this model (on the purchasing side) in practice. }